compono/yutalent-devhub/CONTRIBUTING.md

 ### Documentation, support and howto's

-All our documentation, our support (via the Issues area) and howto guides are found in the [wu:talent API Documentation repository](https://github.com/oneworldmarket/wutalent-api).
+All our documentation, our support (via the Issues area) and howto guides are found in the [yu:talent API Documentation repository](https://github.com/oneworldmarket/yutalent-api).